kwek20/Test/tutorials/6-zmq-fetch-data.md

 sock.connect('tcp://zmq.devnet.iota.org:5556')
 ```

-Instructions are printed to the console for listening to all transactions or entering the command to listen to transactions for a specific address
+Instructions are printed to the console for viewing all transactions or choosing transactions related to a specific address

 ```
 // Check if there is no command line argument